 Peru incurred the highest trade deficits with the following countries.

-Among Peru’s trading partners that cause the greatest negative trade balances, Peruvian deficits with the United States of America (up 463%), Turkey (up 385.3%) and the Russian Federation (up 206.9%) grew at the fastest pace from 2020 to 2021.
+Among Peru’s trading partners that cause the greatest negative trade balances, Peruvian deficits with the United States of America (up 146.5%), Bolivia (up 105%) and Indonesia (up 56.1%) grew at the fastest pace from 2021 to 2022.

 These cashflow deficiencies clearly indicate Peru’s competitive disadvantages with the above countries, but also represent key opportunities for Peru to develop country-specific strategies to strengthen its overall position in international trade.